CityOfZion/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

 - **SmartContract.Execution.Success** indicates that the execution of the SC finished in a successful state

-Ok now lets try a little more complex contract, detailed here as `sample2.py`
+Ok now let's try a little more complex contract, detailed here as `sample2.py`

 .. code-block:: python3